alibaba/GraphScope/docs/overview/getting_started.md

 ## Graph Interactive Query Quick Start
 With the `graphscope` package already installed, you can effortlessly engage with a graph on your local machine.
-You simply need to create the `gremlin` instance to serve as the conduit for submitting all Gremlin queries.
+You simply need to create the `interactive` instance to serve as the conduit for submitting all Gremlin or Cypher queries.

 ````{dropdown} Example: Run Interactive Queries in GraphScope
 ```python